INSA Medal for Young Scientists

 Nominations and Last Date

-A notification inviting nominations for the award shall be issued after the Council Meeting of the Academy held in July each year.
+A notification inviting nominations for the award shall be issued after the Council Meeting of the Academy held in August/September each year.

 The nomination shall be made in the prescribed format.
-The soft copy (in MS-Word / pdf only), along with all supporting documents, must reach the Academy latest by October 31.
+The soft copy of the nomination in pdf

 Selection Committee for the Award